mehulagg/gitlab/doc/user/project/integrations/jira_server_configuration.md

 We need to create a user account in Jira to have access to all projects that need to integrate with GitLab.

-The Jira user account created for the integration must have 'write' access to your Jira projects.
-This is covered in the following process:
+The Jira user account created for the integration must have write access to your Jira projects.

 As an example, the following process creates a user named `gitlab` and that's a member of a new group named `gitlab-developers`.

 1. To create a new user, sign in to your Jira instance as an administrator, and then go to **Gear icon > User Management**.